Tool Comparison · updated May 2026

 Disclosure: FlowLister is operated by me, Chris Taylor.
 I have no affiliate relationship with Crosslist.
 All competitor data comes from publicly available pricing and feature pages.
 Pricing and feature descriptions verified as of April 2026; competitors may change without notice.

-5 AI listings + 3 Worth It checks included.
-No credit card.
+Starter includes 75 AI listings per month plus Worth It checks.
 Test it on items from your own shelf and see if AI-generated listings beat redistributing ones you've already written.